Creative Career & Business

 Maintaining Focus in a Distraction-Rich Environment

 Working from home presents unique challenges to sustained concentration.
-These strategies helped me overcome the constant temptation of distractions.
+These strategies helped me overcome the constant temptation to be distracted.

 Digital Distraction Management